Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ### Logic features

 **Multipliers and average Cost per Click**
-- Six professions can be selected and more can be added by editing the json file.
+- Six professions can be selected and more can be added by editing the seperate JS file.
 - Each profession has four levels of seniority that can be selected, each with a seniority multiplier asigned to it.
 - Every profession has a demand multiplier assigned that indicated the demand for talent of this profession in the market.
 - The sum of demand and seniority multiplier is later multiplied with the average platform Cost per Click (CPC) to demonstate rising costs with higher seniority and more demanded talent.